The Farthest Shore

 The Farthest Shore is a fantasy novel by the American author Ursula K. Le Guin, first published by Atheneum in 1972.
 It is the third novel in the series commonly called the Earthsea Cycle.
-Since the next Earthsea novel, Tehanu, would not be released until 1990, The Farthest Shore is sometimes called the final book in the so-called "Earthsea trilogy", beginning with A Wizard of Earthsea and The Tombs of Atuan.
+Since the next Earthsea novel, Tehanu, would not be released until 1990, The Farthest Shore is sometimes called the final book in the "Earthsea trilogy", beginning with A Wizard of Earthsea and The Tombs of Atuan.
 The Farthest Shore follows the wizard Ged in an adventure.

 The Farthest Shore won the 1973 National Book Award in the category of Children's Books.
 Studio Ghibli's animated film Tales from Earthsea was based primarily on this novel.

 Plot

 An ominous, inexplicable malaise is spreading throughout Earthsea.
 Magic is losing its power; songs are being forgotten; people and animals are sickening or going mad.
 Accompanied by Arren, the young Prince of Enlad, the Archmage Ged leaves Roke Island to find the cause.
 On his boat Lookfar, they sail south to Hort Town, where they encounter a drug-addled wizard called Hare.
 They realize that Hare and many others are under the dream-spell of a powerful wizard who promises them life after death at the cost of their magic, their identity, and all names, that is, all reality.
-Ged and Arren continue southwest to the island of Lorbanery, once famous for its dyed silk, but the magic of dyeing has been lost and the local people are listless and hostile.
+Ged and Arren continue southwest to the island of Lorbanery, once famous for its dyed silk, but the magic of dyeing has been lost, and the local people are listless and hostile.

 Fleeing the stifling despair, Ged and Arren keep on southwest to the furthest islands of the Reaches.
 Arren is drawn under the influence of the dark wizard, and when Ged is injured by hostile islanders, Arren cannot rouse himself to help.
 As Ged's life ebbs, and they drift into the open ocean, they are saved by the Raft People, nomads who live on great rafts beyond any land.
 The spreading evil has not yet reached them, and they nurse Ged and Arren back to health.
 At the midsummer festival, the sickness arrives, and the singers are struck dumb, unable to remember the songs.

-The dragon Orm Embar arrives on the wind, and begs Ged to sail to Selidor, the westernmost of all islands, where the dark wizard is destroying the dragons, beings who embody magic.
+The dragon Orm Embar arrives on the wind and begs Ged to sail to Selidor, the westernmost of all islands, where the dark wizard is destroying the dragons, beings who embody magic.
 Ged and Arren voyage past the Dragons' Run south of Selidor, encountering dragons flying about and devouring each other in a state of madness.
-On Selidor, Orm Embar is waiting for them, but he too has lost the power of speech.
+On Selidor, Orm Embar is waiting for them, but he, too, has lost the power of speech.
 After a search, they find the wizard in a house of dragon bones at the western tip of Selidor – the end of the world.